crate/crate/blackbox/docs/general/user-defined-functions.rst

 ..
 NOTE::

    The :ref:`udf_lang_js` language is an experimental feature and is disabled by default.
-You can enable the :ref:`conf_lang_js_enabled` via the configuration file.
+You can enable the :ref:`conf-node-lang-js` via the configuration file.

 Supported Types
 ...............